-■ Participation/Attendance (cont'd.)
+Participation/Attendance (cont'd.)

-If students are absent for more than 10% (i.e., 3.4 hours) of the planned activities without a medical certificate they may be prohibited from completing the course.
+If students are absent for more than 10% (i.e., three hours) of the planned activities they may be prohibited from completing the course.

 The instructor will discuss with you how the participation marks will be allocated.